Kuldyaev/LogsAnalysis/README.md

 #### This is Project №3 in the Udacty Full Stack Nanodegree Program

+This is a program that answers a few questions about the news database, such as who are the most popular authors and what are the most popular articles.
+It uses python to query a PostgreSQL database.

 To run this program, the user needs to setup the news database.
 For this project, you will need: